 The project area has become severely overgrown.
-There is an additional safety concern since the overgrown vegetation has attracted illegal campers due to all of the hiding places it provides.
+There is an additional safety concern since the overgrown vegetation has attracted illegal campers due to all the hiding places it provides.
 In the summer of 2019, people encamped within the Lindo Channel started a fire which burned a large elderberry plant.

+Objectives:

-Objectives: Initial entries should eradicate invasive species and reduce ladder fuels.
+Initial entries should eradicate invasive species and reduce ladder fuels.
 On flat ground on the banks, create 8 feet of vertical separation between ground species and canopies.
 Provide horizontal spacing between the outward canopy edge and the nearest shrub equal to three (3) times the adjacent shrub height.
 See appendix for prioritized invasive species list.
 Mature trees will be managed by pruning up limbs up to 8 feet to reduce ladder fuels and increase vertical separation.
-Trees less than 8 inches in diameter and 4 inches if riparian trees can be removed where it is necessary to reduce fuel connectivity.
-Chipped depth will not exceed 4 inches, or 4 to 6 inches as indicated previously in this document?), though no soil will be left exposed.
+Trees less than 8" diameter can be removed where it is necessary to reduce fuel connectivity.
+Chipped depth will not exceed 4 inches though no soil will be left exposed.
 Unhealthy mature or invasive trees may be removed.

-On slopes exceeding $\pm$ -10% -no soil will be left exposed.
+On slopes exceeding +/-10% no soil will be left exposed.
 However, leaving material on the ground will be up to the discretion of CDFW and the 1600 permit.

--An average 50% of canopy cover will always be maintained at all times throughout management.
-This can be achieved through biological (out of the channel), hand labor, tracked machine labor or chemical (150 feet away from the high water line).
+An average 50% of canopy cover will always be maintained throughout management.
+This can be achieved through biological (out of the channel), hand labor, tracked machine labor or chemical (150 feet away from the high-water line).
 For best results, a mixture of treatments and intervals may be necessary.
-This channel will need to be continually managed, though hopefully treatments will get less and less intensive over time.
+This channel will need to be continually managed, though it is expected treatments will get less and less intensive over time.

 There are large populations of elderberry plants throughout the riparian corridor alongside the Lindo Channel.
 Elderberry is currently federally protected due to the Valley Elderberry Longhorn Beetle (VELB)'s dependency on these plants.
 Management around these plants must defer to USFWS guidelines as long as they are federally protected.
-Other shrubs will be managed-in order to protect these plants for posterity.
+Other shrubs will be managed to protect these plants for posterity.